abdulcelil/parallel-components/README.md

-# parallel-components
-About the C++ Parallel Components Thread Container Library:
+# About the C++ Parallel Components Thread Container Library
 With this library, communication between threads is simpler than global variables can be provided.
 These components, represented by the node class, can transfer the results they produce to other components.
 We can use these components in real life just like the units working in a factory or like humans.